rnzsgh/fargate-workshop/content/app/env.md

 ---

-Now that we have the base Fargate cluster and related resources deployed, we are going to pull the output from the CloudFormation stack output, so that we can configure the Fargate tasks and service.
+Now that we have the base Fargate cluster and related resources deployed, we are going to pull the output from the CloudFormation stack, so that we can configure the Fargate tasks and service.

 ```